Trek Guatemala From Antigua to Lake Atitlan

 Day 3

-Tuck into a Guatemalan breakfast at the camp before a short transfer to the small highland town of San Andrés Itzapa, where your trekking route to Lake Atitlan officially begins.
-Meander through a mix of farmland, pine forest, and up into the clouds – quite literally, as today’s route sees you reaching 8,700ft.
-You’ll pass through coffee and avocado plantations and hike deep into the Chicasanga Reserve, stopping for lunch in a forest clearing as howler monkeys call in the distance.
-Late afternoon, emerge at Camp Cerro Alto, nestled amid the trees with volcanoes peeking above the canopy.
-Your overnight spot will be ready and waiting – glamping tents with real beds, hot showers, and a warm welcome from your hosts.
+Tuck into a Guatemalan breakfast at the camp before a short transfer to the small highland town of San Andres Itzapa, where your trekking route to Lake Atitlan officially begins.
+Meander through a mix of farmland, pine forest, and up into the clouds—quite literally, as today’s route sees you reaching 8,695ft.
+You’ll pass through coffee and avocado plantations, stopping for lunch in a forest clearing.
+Late afternoon, emerge at Pahuit, nestled amid the trees with volcanoes peeking above the canopy.
+Your overnight spot will be ready and waiting with glamping tents, hot showers, and a warm welcome from your hosts.
 Tuck into another delicious meal around the bonfire before settling in for the night.

 Day 4

 The sense of journeying through parts of Guatemala that few others see is palpable today, as your trek through the Rio Xaya area is surrounded by jungle.
 You'll kick off by descending through small villages and coffee plantations to the floor of the Rio Xaya canyon, then ascend the opposite side.
-Keep an eye out for red-tailed hawks soaring above, then there's a memorable suspension bridge over the canyon, straight out of an Indiana Jones movie.
+A memorable suspension bridge leads you over the canyon, straight out of an Indiana Jones movie.
 The climb from the canyon bottom back to the end point for the day is challenging, but split into two manageable sections.
-After the biggest day of elevation gain and loss on the whole trek, you'll arrive to find the glamping site set up in a small, remote community – expect to be welcomed by curious children from the village as you trek into camp.
+After the biggest day of elevation gain and loss on the whole trek, you'll arrive to find camp set up in a small, remote community – expect to be welcomed by curious children from the village as you trek into camp.
 The site offers stunning views of the Acatenango and Fuego volcanoes dominating the horizon.
 Settle in for a well-earned meal and evening around the campfire in this remote and memorable part of Guatemala.

 Day 5